Workflow Configuration

 MISSING_REQUIRED_ROUTEA node did not route a routing event marked as required.

-DANGLING_EDGEA routing target points to a node ID that does not exist.
+INVALID_ROUTE_TARGETA routing target points to a node ID that does not exist in the graph.

 Outreach config